bibleexchange/courses/tabernacle/080_veil.md

 > Exodus 33:18 &mdash; And he said, I beseech thee, shew me thy glory.

-Moses prayed "She me Thy glory" and the Lord invited Moses to stand near Him.
+Moses prayed "Show me Thy glory" and the Lord invited Moses to stand near Him.
 (This was a hazard, last time in chapter 32 the people sinned when Moses went up into the mount.)

 > Ex 34:28-35 &mdash; And he was there with the LORD forty days and forty nights; he did neither eat bread, nor drink water.
 And he wrote upon the tables the words of the covenant, the ten commandments.
 29 And it came to pass, when Moses came down from mount Sinai with the two tables of testimony in Moses' hand, when he came down from the mount, that Moses wist not that the skin of his face shone while he talked with him.
 30 And when Aaron and all the children of Israel saw Moses, behold, the skin of his face shone; and they were afraid to come nigh him.
 31 And Moses called unto them; and Aaron and all the rulers of the congregation returned unto him: and Moses talked with them.
 32 And afterward all the children of Israel came nigh: and he gave them in commandment all that the LORD had spoken with him in mount Sinai.
 33 And till Moses had done speaking with them, he put a vail on his face.
 34 But when Moses went in before the LORD to speak with him, he took the vail off, until he came out.
 And he came out, and spake unto the children of Israel that which he was commanded.
 35 And the children of Israel saw the face of Moses, that the skin of Moses' face shone: and Moses put the vail upon his face again, until he went in to speak with him.

-- The radiance in Moses ...
-Original condition at creation?
-Adam and Eve wailed with God, unaware of their nakedness
+- The radiance in Moses

+Was this glory the original condition of man at creation?
+Adam and Eve walked with God, unaware of their nakedness.

 - The Glory of God's Law